Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Real-data applications

 Results are presented in Figure~\ref{fig:app_spatial}.
 The heterogeneous distribution of the estimated propensity scores indicates that the probability of label observation varies across the covariate space, supporting the plausibility of a missing-at-random (MAR) assumption conditional on the RSSI features.
-Furthermore, the distribution of the spatial coordinates imputed from the predictive model $\hat\mu$ shows a marked shift compared to the labeled outcomes $Y$, moving upward and to the left in the two-dimensional grid.
+Furthermore, the distribution of the pseudo-outcomes, i.e.~the spatial coordinates $\hat\mu+R(Y-\hat\mu)/\hat\pi$ shows a marked shift compared to the labeled outcomes $Y$, moving upward and to the left in the two-dimensional grid.
 This discrepancy between the labeled and imputed outcome distributions highlights the necessity of properly accounting for the semi-supervised structure of the data.
 Ignoring the unlabeled data or treating the labeled set as representative would likely introduce substantial bias in the estimation of the mean device position.
 Overall, this example demonstrates how the proposed methodology can successfully leverage partially labeled data to produce robust and unbiased inference in complex real-world settings.